skenderidis/f5-cis-lab/README.md

 export TF_VAR_rg_prefix=YOUR_LOCATION
 ```

-Fill in the right information for all variables and then paste them on the terminal
+Fill in the right information for the variables and then paste them on the terminal

 Once the Environment variables have been set run the `deploy.sh` script to create and configure the entire environment with Terraform and Ansible.